canitez01/shapley_decomposition/README.md

 `shapley_decomposition.shapley_change()` function works with two user inputs; data and function:

 1. The structure of input data is **important**.
-Module accepts pandas dataframes, arrays or list of lists:
+Module accepts pandas dataframes or 2d arrays:
   * If pandas dataframe is used as input, both the dependent variable and the independent variables should be presented in the given format (variable names as index and years as columns):

     |  | year1 | year2 |